 - Criminal acts, including gunshots and assaults

-At William G. Kolodner Personal Injury Lawyers, we are committed to fighting for maximum compensation for your claim.
+At WGK Personal Injury Lawyers, we are committed to fighting for maximum compensation for your claim.
 Our lawyers will also provide ongoing support and guidance as we help you navigate the system to gain justice for your loved one.

 How Do I Prove a Dundalk Wrongful Death Claim?